laminas/laminas-test/docs/book/phpunit.md

-# Unit testing with PHPUnit
+# Integration Testing with PHPUnit

 `Laminas\Test\PHPUnit` provides an abstract `TestCase` for laminas-mvc applications that contains assertions for testing against a variety of responsibilities.